xicocdi/AIM-Midterm/README.md

 1. What is the story that you will give to the CEO to tell the whole company at the launch next month?

-The team has deployed a RAG based chat application that can answer a wide-range of questions that can helped the organization understand how the AI industry is evolving, especially as it relates to politics.
+The team has deployed a RAG-based chat application that can answer a wide range of questions, helping the organization understand how the AI industry is evolving, especially in relation to politics.
+It's powered by information from the Biden-Harris Administration's Blueprint for an AI Bill of Rights and the National Institute of Standards and Technology's report on Generative Artificial Intelligence Profile.
+The team has worked diligently to build an application that sheds light on complex AI topics, including the government's steps to ensure a safe yet ambitious approach to AI, and its perceived impact on the American people.

 1. There appears to be important information not included in our build, for instance, the [270-day update](https://www.whitehouse.gov/briefing-room/statements-releases/2024/07/26/fact-sheet-biden-harris-administration-announces-new-ai-actions-and-receives-additional-major-voluntary-commitment-on-ai/) on the 2023 executive order on [Safe, Secure, and Trustworthy AI](https://www.whitehouse.gov/briefing-room/presidential-actions/2023/10/30/executive-order-on-the-safe-secure-and-trustworthy-development-and-use-of-artificial-intelligence/).
 How might you incorporate relevant white-house briefing information into future versions?